-Troy Osaki is a Filipino Japanese poet, community organizer, and attorney from Seattle, WA.
-He’s a Kundiman fellow and a three-time Seattle poetry grand slam champion.
-His work has appeared in the Bellingham Review, Drunk in a Midnight Choir, Moss: A Journal of the Pacific Northwest, and elsewhere.
-He writes in hopes to build a safe and just place to live in by uniting the people and re-imagining the world through poetry.
+Troy Osaki is a Filipino Japanese poet, community organizer, and attorney.
+A three-time grand slam poetry champion, he has earned fellowships from Kundiman and the Jack Straw Cultural Center.
+His work has appeared in the Beloit Poetry Journal, Hobart, Tinderbox Poetry Journal, Poetry Northwest, and elsewhere.
+He writes in hopes to build a safe and just place to live in by uniting the people and reimagining the world through poetry.

 Troy received 2019 GAP Award funding to receive support in completing his chapbook-length manuscript, “A BOY IN A BARANGAY.”
 Inspired by his first visit to the Philippines, this collection captures his experience of meeting with youth and student organizers, observing political rallies, and witnessing his homeland’s ongoing revolution.